fjossinet/RNArtistCore/README.md

   * [Embedded Kotlin code](#kotlin)
 * [The RNArtistCore Library](#library)

-Using pseudo-code, here is the structure that your script has to fit with:
+Using pseudo-code, here is the structure that your instructions have to fit with:

 ```kotlin
 drawing_algorithm {